-Students will enjoy exploring endless possibilities for self-expression in many two- and three-dimensional media including drawing, painting, clay, printmaking, handmade books, sculpture, and more.
+Enjoy exploring endless possibilities for self-expression in many two- and three-dimensional media including drawing, painting, printmaking, handmade books, and more.
 We will visit the Cleveland Museum of Art where we will derive inspiration from various historical and contemporary cultural influences.
-We'll have fun doing different things every day!
+We'll have fun doing different things every day.

 Creative Clay Studio

 Dates June 12- June 23 (Monday-Friday) – 1–4pm

 Young artists are welcome in the clay studio at Cleveland Institute of Art.
 Explore your imagination by creating sculpture and pottery through the use of this tactile material.
 You will learn the skills of hand-building and working on the potter's wheel as you develop and translate your ideas into three-dimensional works of art.
 You will finish off your creations with high temperature (2350° F) glazes that will be fired off in our professional level kilns.
 Be prepared to get messy!
 Please wear appropriate clothing and footwear (old t-shirts and sneakers are best; no open-toed shoes).
 All skill levels are welcome.